 Pork tenderloin recipes are great choice for holiday dinners.
 It’s a lean cut of meat but provides enough protein for any eating plan.

 The balsamic glaze keeps the tenderloin moist and infused with a rich flavor.
-This Pork Tenderloin recipe is gluten-free, keto, Whole30 friendly, and low carb.
 It’s a great way to ensure all your guests can eat the main dish and enjoy the holiday celebration.

-In this recipe, we are cooking a pork tenderloin, not the loin.
+In this roasted pork tenderloin recipe, we are roasting a pork tenderloin, not the loin.
 While it sounds confusing, these are two different cuts of meat.
 A pork loin is wide and thick.
 It’s basically a giant pork chop.

 A pork tenderloin is long, narrow and slightly pink in color.
 It’s a very delicate muscle that runs along the back of the pig.
 It’s not used for movement so it never gets tough.
 It’s one of the most tender cuts of pork you can purchase.

-Tenderloins sometimes have a tough silverskin when you buy them.
+Tenderloins sometimes have a tough silver skin when you buy them.
 This should be removed before cooking.
 I use it quite often like for my Garlic Butter Pork Tenderloin Recipe.
 Don’t have tenderloin?
-Try my Garlic Butter Baked Pork Chops or my Easy Oven Pork Chop Recipe instead!
+Try my Baked Pork Chops or my Pork Chops with Apples and Onions instead!

 - Pork tenderloin roast — for tender juicy pork, make sure you are buying pork tenderloin and not pork loin.
 Look for a tenderloin that’s pinkish in colour with some marbling in the meat.